Frequently Asked Questions

 ► How will I receive my lab results?

 We will publish your results to your secure patient portal account.
-If you choose to call for your results, please select OPTION 3 from our phone menu.
-Only clinicians and nurses can give out lab results.
+If you choose to call for your results, you can request the results from a nurse or clinician.

 NOTE: If your lab work was from an outside physician, we CANNOT give you those results.
 The ordering physician will have those results and will be the one to give them to you.